 - FedEx, your package on time guaranteed

-Make sure your unique selling proposition paints a picture.
+Make sure your unique value proposition paints a picture.
 For example, “Quality electronics at low prices” is not a good USP because it sounds generic, doesn’t solve any problems and doesn’t paint a mental picture of the business.
 Here are some pointers on how to come up with a USP.

 - Focus on what problem that you are trying to solve for your customer.
 Customers don’t give a damn about features or bells and whistles.
 They have a problem that needs to be solved and you are the only one that can solve it.